-The Freehold Institute, a boys’ school built in 1847 at a cost of $10,000.00 offered a course in agricultural chemistry in 1855.
-The institute recognized the need for trained leaders in agriculture and the importance of agricultural instruction in the farming region of which Freehold was center.
+The Freehold Institute, a boys' school built in 1847 at a cost of $10,000 offered a course in agricultural chemistry in 1855.
+The institute recognized the need for trained leaders in agriculture and the importance of agricultural instruction in the farming region of which Freehold was the center.
 The institute continued to be active into the 20th century.
-In 1911 Freehold High School opened the first department of agriculture in a school.
+In 1911, Freehold High School opened the first department of agriculture in a school.

 There was also the Farmers Exchange near the railroad tracks on Broad Street.
 This is where the potatoes would be loaded on the rail cars for shipment to other areas.

-By 1966, Monmouth County ranked first in the state for soybeans and for grain production; first in white potato production; second in growing wheat for grain and second in apple production as well as second in cabbage and sweet corn crops.
+By 1966, Monmouth County ranked first in the state for soybeans and for grain production, first in white potato production, second in growing wheat for grain, and second in apple production, as well as second in cabbage and sweet corn crops.
 A high proportion of the fruit and vegetable production was in the western portion of Monmouth County, including Freehold Township.
-Monmouth County led the state in the amount of potatoes raised until 1985.
+Monmouth County led the state in the number of potatoes raised until 1985.

 Joseph Brakeley operated a factory for canning beans on Manalapan Avenue.
 The beans were raised on thousands of acres in the Freehold vicinity.